This post may contain affiliate links. Please see our disclosure policy.

 • Slice the mozzarella.

-• Use the large petal cutter to make the momma bunny’s ears.
+• Use the large petal cutter to make the big bunny’s ears.

 • Cut the inside of the ears using ham and the medium petal cutter.

-• Repeat for the baby bunny, using the medium and small petal cutters.
+• Repeat for the smaller bunny, using the medium and small petal cutters.

 • Halve a kalamata olive and cut out the eyes and noses with a metal straw.
 You can trim off some of the olives so they are flat.